California Polytechnic State University, San Luis Obispo: Undergraduate admissions

 Cal Poly's admissions process is described as "more selective" according to U.S. News & World Report.
 For the class entering fall 2025, 22,956 students were accepted out of a record 81,910 applicants, a 28% acceptance rate.

 Cal Poly requires students to declare a major upon applying, then admits the most competitive applicants for each major.
 Each major has a change of major plan, requiring certain classes and GPA (usually between 2.5 and 2.75).
 In some cases, students wishing to change majors transfer to other universities.

 For fall 2024, Cal Poly accepted 2,040 of 10,432 applicants as new transfer students, a 19.5% acceptance rate.
 In 2024, the incoming freshmen class was composed of approximately 50% women and 50% men.

+For the 2024–2025 academic year, the middle 50% of enrolled students scored between 1240 and 1460 on the SAT (with a 50th percentile of 1350), between 610 and 740 on the SAT Evidence-Based Reading and Writing section (50th percentile: 670), and between 630 and 780 on the SAT Math section (50th percentile: 680).

 Rankings

-As of 2024, Cal Poly in San Luis Obispo has been ranked the best public master's-level university in the Western United States for 32 consecutive years by U.S. News & World Report.
-The publication also ranked Cal Poly as the best overall master’s-level university — public or private — in the West in both 2023 and 2024.
+As of 2025, Cal Poly in San Luis Obispo has been ranked the best public institution in the Western United States for 33 consecutive years by U.S. News & World Report.
+The publication also ranked Cal Poly as the best overall master’s-level university — public or private — in the West for the third straight year.
 Regional universities offer a full range of undergraduate programs and some master's programs, but few doctoral programs.